wp-plugins/e-commerce-multi-currency-support/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 0.8 =
+- by request from Prefix.com.au added possibility to change currency according to set currency value for each product.
+- fixed small warning issue with no-country display feature.
 = 0.7.2 =
 - added hide country name checkbox.
 = 0.7 =